twilio/video-quickstart-ios/README.md

 [ ![Download](https://img.shields.io/badge/Download-iOS%20SDK-blue.svg) ](https://www.twilio.com/docs/api/video/download-video-sdks#ios-sdk)
 [![Docs](https://img.shields.io/badge/iOS%20Docs-OK-blue.svg)](https://twilio.github.io/twilio-video-ios/docs/latest/index.html)

-# Twilio Video Quickstart for Swift

 > NOTE: These sample applications use the Twilio Video 1.x APIs.
 For examples using our 2.0.0-beta APIs, please see the [master](https://github.com/twilio/video-quickstart-swift/tree/master) branch.

+# Twilio Video Quickstart for Swift

+> **Deprecation Notice - Versions 1.0.0-beta9 and earlier**
+>
+> Please note that **older versions of the Programmable Video iOS SDK prior to 1.0.0-beta10 are deprecated and will stop working on September 13, 2018**.
+Please make sure you’re using the latest version of the library in your apps, and make sure your customers update their apps by that date.
+For more information please review the following knowledge base [article](https://support.twilio.com/hc/en-us/articles/360002897814-Legacy-Twilio-Programmable-Voice-SDKs-impacted-by-SSL-certificate-deprecation).

 Get started with Video on iOS: